TXH2020/iewt/README.rst

 IEWT(Interactive Embedded Web Terminal)
 ------------------------------------------

-This release provides approximate execution time(as opposed to the previous versions which gave exact time).
-The small sacrifice made in the accuracy of measurement of the execution time gives a lot of benefits in return because:

-- it allows us to execute commands like cd which changes the directory of the embedded terminal which want possible before.
-- it allow us to retain environment variables of the terminal session.
-- the time command was used to measure the exact execution time.
-This made the application somewhat specific to a Linux OS.
-However, with the removal of time command, the application can now connect to a wider variety of machines.
-The only requirement is a Unix based OS(Linux, MacOS etc).
-- An additional feature for local storage clearance(only in case of error) has been provided.
-- Logging has been improved.
-- a special treatment of script(used to log terminal sessions) command has been made so that the system does not await the status of script command and hence only execute the command and not provide the status.
-This means that the script command can now be executed from the input.
+This release provides several improvements over the previous ones.

+- Tmux has been integrated with the application.
+All terminals will hence be created upon tmux.
+This provides a lot of advantages:

+  1. The terminals as well as the commands that run on it are preserved in the events of page reload.
+Also, the application tracks commands for status and time even in the case of a reload.
+  2. No need for a database server.
+Hence the application is simpler to configure and also lighter.
+  3. Frontend is simplified since command id need not be explicitly maintained for command tracking.
+  4. There is no need to prevent sessions from closing immediately(to preserve commands during reload events).
+Hence the application is more flexible and simpler.

+- The logging has been improved.
+A separate logs directory will be created.
+One log per terminal session will be created in the logs directory.
+- No logging is made on the browser console to prevent clogging by unnecessary messages.
+- The application makes a post request with all command information to a server on port 5000 on localhost(only if it is available).
+Hence, the other server can be primarily used to store command information for future analysis or other purposes and its implementation is completely left to the user.
+This is suitable for a MicroServices setup for optional analysis.
+The app first checks if the server is alive by pinging localhost:5000/test.
+If successful, it makes post requests to localhost:5000/command.
+- The microservices setup is further strengthened by the attempt to abstract several functions from the backend to the frontend.
+For example, the special commands(script,exit) are checked in the frontend instead of the backend.
+The frontend also generates an internal command id which the backend generated previously.
+The backend is only responsible for the terminals, command execution and tracking of commands.

+Note: The command execution time obtained in the case of reload events is the time between the restoration of the terminal and the retrieval of the status and not the actual execution time.

 Installation:
 ----------------

 - Run ``pip install iewt`` to install iewt package.
-- For enabling the feature related to command execution during event reload, install and run MySQL with username root and no password.
-To setup the database with the table, use the database script setup.sql provided in the GitHub repo of this project(https://github.com/TXH2020/iewt).
 - To test the application you need to have

   1. A computer/VM with a Unix(Linux, MacOS etc.) OS.
+  2. Tmux installed on the computer/VM.
-  2. SSH server running on the computer/VM.
+  3. SSH server running on the computer/VM.
-  3. Network access to the SSH server.
+  4. Network access to the SSH server.

 - Once all the above steps are performed, run the command ``iewt``.
 Open a browser and goto     `localhost:8888 <http://localhost:8888>`_
 - Enter the SSH credentials in the form at the bottom of the screen.
 The terminal will appear soon after.
 To automatically execute commands, type the commands in the input field and click on the **send command** button.
-The command is executed in the terminal and after its completion its time and id will appear in the readonly input fields below the command status button.
+The command is executed in the terminal and after its completion its time will appear in the readonly input field below the command status button.
 The command status turns green on success and red on failure.